mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 ### 4.2 Committing

-Sending changes to the repository is called *committing*.
+Sending changes to the repository is called committing.
 The idea is that you commit small, consistent pieces of work to the repository.
 Mendix recommends committing your changes often.
-Preferably, the versions in the repository are always error-free, Studio Pro will warn against committing while there are errors in your app.
+Preferably, the versions in the repository are always error-free.
+Studio Pro will warn against committing while there are errors in your app.

-To commit your changes, click the **Commit** button in the **Changes** pane, or choose the **Version Control** > **Commit...** menu item.
+To commit your changes, click the **Commit** button in the **Changes** pane, or choose the **Version Control** > **Commit** menu item.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/commit-button.png" alt="Commit Button" >}}

-Git only creates a local commit and to submit your local commit (or commits) to the centralized server you need to *push* your changes (pushing changes is selected by default in the **Commit** dialog box).
+Git only creates a local commit.
+To submit your local commit (or commits) to the centralized server, you need to **push** your changes (pushing changes is selected by default in the **Commit** dialog box).
 As a result, your local changes are committed faster, and you can roll back to a previous state without having to contact the version control server.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/local-repo-and-team-server.png" alt="Local Repository and Team Server" >}}

 For example, you are developing a feature together with another developer on the same branch.
 You both have the same starting point (3).
 When your colleague commits a change, you can choose to retrieve these changes and integrate them.
-To enable this, we ask developers to first commit existing changes locally (6), so the changes can be automatically merged when they are retrieved by other developers.
-After this you commit the merged result, and optionally push the merged result (7) to be used by your colleague.
+To enable this, developers first need to commit existing changes locally (6), so that the changes can be automatically merged when they are retrieved by other developers.
+After this, you commit the merged result, and optionally push the merged result (7) to be used by your colleague.
 Because changes are already explicitly committed, you can always see what you changed and you cannot accidentally override your local changes when you are resolving conflicts.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/incoming-changes.png" alt="Incoming changes in Git" >}}